No. 41 help a plant grow

 In a hidden or undisturbed part of the garden, plant some bulbs of tulips, daffodils or crocuses but don’t tell anyone.
 When they come up in spring, they’ll be a big surprise.

-Create a mini-nature reserve, where toads and newts can hide during the winter.
+Make a mini-nature reserve, where toads and newts can hide during the colder days.
 You can do this by putting a pile of bricks or logs in a sheltered spot that is cool and damp.

 Choose a small part of your garden, a pot or window box to grow your favourite flowers from seed.
 Create a wild walkway with your flowers.